-Well, not quite business as usual.
-Don’t expect the overall domestic travel experience to be as easy as it was pre-COVID.
-These days, you’re mandated to wear masks while at the airport and onboard any flight, and you’ll likely have to apply for travel permits as well.
+Still, it’s not quite business as usual.
+The overall domestic travel experience is different to how it was pre-COVID.
+These days, you’re mandated to wear masks while at the airport and onboard your flight, and you need to keep an eye on the travel restrictions that exist.
 Here’s what you need to know.

 1. Check for entry requirements

-Which states and territories require a travel permit domestically?
+Which states and territories can I travel to freely?

-Below are the Australian state and territory entry requirements as of Thursday 17 June 2021.
-Please note this is general advice and does not take into account specific outbreaks which may be present.
+Below are the Australian state and territory entry requirements as of Wednesday 2 February 2022.
+Please note this is general advice only and refers to fully-vaccinated and healthy travellers who are not currently ill or showing a positive test from COVID-19.
 Be sure to check government websites for the latest information, as this can change quickly.

-- ✔️ New South Wales: No permit required when there are no travel restrictions in place.
+- ✔️ New South Wales: No permit or COVID-19 test required.

 - ⭕ Western Australia: You must apply for a G2G Pass.
-No quarantine is required when travelling from ‘very low risk’ states and territories.
+Entry is restricted at present under the ‘controlled border’.

-- ⭕ Northern Territory: You must complete a Border Entry Form.
-No quarantine is required if you haven’t visited a declared COVID-19 hotspot in the last 14 days.
+- ✔️ Northern Territory: You must complete a Border Entry Form.
+No COVID-19 test required.

 2. Know when to wear a mask

-From 9 January 2021, it became a requirement nation-wide to be wearing a face mask whenever at an airport or travelling onboard a flight within Australia and to New Zealand.
+In early 2021, it became a requirement nationwide to be wearing a face mask when at the airport or travelling onboard a flight within Australia and to New Zealand.
 However, you may temporarily remove them while eating or drinking.